jklemke/etl-rawjs/README.md

 # etl-rawjs
-Experimenting with ETL type transformations with raw html5 and js. table types as data and logic trees.
+Experimenting with ETL type transformations with raw javascript.
+Using html tables as structures for data and logic trees.